tiprankstipranks

 Risks associated with reduced levels of consumer and business spending, inflation-related challenges and the effects of an economic downturn could adversely affect our business, financial condition and results of operations.

-Our business depends heavily on the overall level of consumer and business spending.
-Our revenue is exposed to general economic conditions that affect consumer confidence, consumer spending, consumer discretionary income or changes in consumer purchasing habits.
-A sustained deterioration in general economic conditions, particularly in the United States, or increases in interest rates may adversely affect our financial performance by reducing the demand for our Financial Payment Card solutions or reducing the purchase of our higher margin products.
-If an economic downturn occurs, credit card issuers may reduce credit limits, close accounts and become more selective with respect to whom they issue credit cards.
-Certain of our customers, especially in the fintech space, could be severely impacted by a downturn in economic conditions limiting their spending on cards, or cease to exist altogether.
+Our business depends heavily on consumer and business spending.
+Our revenue is exposed to general economic conditions that affect consumer confidence, spending, discretionary income or purchasing habits.
+A sustained deterioration in general economic conditions, particularly in the United States, or increases in interest rates may adversely affect our financial performance by reducing the demand for our payment card solutions or reducing the purchase of our higher margin products.
+If an economic downturn occurs, credit card issuers may reduce credit limits, close accounts and become more selective in issuing credit cards.
+Certain of our customers, especially in the fintech space, could be severely impacted by a downturn in economic conditions limiting credit card spending, or cease to exist altogether.
 Additionally, an economic downturn or another global health emergency similar to the COVID-19 pandemic could result in extended voluntary or mandated closure of retail locations that sell certain of our products to consumers, including our Prepaid Debit Cards.
 These and other changes in economic conditions could therefore adversely impact our future revenues and profits and cause a materially adverse effect on our business, financial condition and results of operations.
 Inflation, which increased significantly during 2022 and 2023, has adversely affected us by increasing the costs of materials and labor needed to operate our business and could continue to adversely affect us in future periods.
 In response to inflation, we have increased and may in the future increase, the sales prices of our products and services in order to maintain satisfactory margins.
-However, such increases may result in customer pushback or attrition and be difficult or impossible in future periods, all of which may have an adverse effect on our financial condition and results of operations.
+However, such increases or maintaining such increases may result in customer pushback or attrition and be difficult or impossible in future periods, all of which may have an adverse effect on our financial condition and results of operations.

 Natural and Human Disruptions - Risk 1